Daphne Heard

 Delia Phyllis Daphne Heard (21 August 1904 - 22 June 1983) was an English actress and acting teacher.
 She was born in Plymouth, Devon.
 She appeared in numerous made-for-TV movies and TV series.
-She was perhaps best known in latter years as Richard's elderly mother Mrs. Polouvicka in To the Manor Born.
+She was perhaps best known in later years as Richard DeVere's elderly mother Mrs. Polouvicka in To the Manor Born.

+Early life

+Heard got her first taste of acting when she sang in an end of term play whilst at kindergarten school in Southampton around 1908.
+This caused her to decide to become an actress but her parents (her father being a ship's engineer then an inspector of ships for the Board of Trade and her mother a suffragette) initially tried to dissuade her.
+In the end, they allowed their daughter at the age of 16 to attend the Royal Central School of Speech and Drama for training.
+There, Heard attended with John Laurie and trained under Elsie Fogerty.

+Theatre

+Her career starting in 1922, Heard joined the Lena Ashwell Players the following year, playing lead roles.
+In 1925, she joined Sir Barry Jackson's company in The New Morality at the Kingsway Theatre followed by touring in plays such as The Green Hat and The Beaux' Stratagem.
+Rejoining Jackson's company in 1928, she appeared at the Birmingham Repertory Theatre and Malvern Festival, as well as touring in Canada.

+During the Second World War, Heard worked in the prisoner of war section of the Red Cross and afterwards joined the Bristol Old Vic.
+By 1968 she accepted Sir Laurence Olivier's offer to join the National Theatre.

 Film

 Her film credits include roles in Goodbye Gemini (1970), the film version of Please Sir!
 (1971) as an old gypsy, Jude the Obscure (1971) as Drusilla Fawley, and The Triple Echo (1972).
 She also appeared as the nanny in Laurence Olivier's film Three Sisters (1970) based on the Anton Chekhov play, with Joan Plowright, Alan Bates and Olivier himself as Chebutikin.

 Television and radio

-She performed in many other television serials, including Wild, Wild Women, Doctor Who (in a story-stealing turn in the serial Image of the Fendahl as white witch 'Granny' Tyler), the sitcom Don't Forget to Write! as Mrs Field the cleaner, Z-Cars and Nanny Webster in Upstairs, Downstairs, series 2, episode 8, "Out of the Everywhere".
 In 1966, she was cast as a beleaguered tenant in Vacant Possession, a TV play produced by Rediffusion.
 In 1971, Heard starred in a couple of episodes in the TV sitcom For the Love of Ada playing the nosey next door neighbour.
 In 1974, she played the part of Mrs. Froggitt in the pilot episode of Oh No It's Selwyn Froggitt.

+She performed in many other television serials, including Wild, Wild Women, Doctor Who (in the serial Image of the Fendahl), the sitcom Don't Forget to Write!, Z-Cars andUpstairs, Downstairs, series 2, episode 8, "Out of the Everywhere".

 From its inception until her death in 1983, she played the part of Maud, the eccentric housekeeper, in the Hinge and Bracket radio series.